 I couldn’t even begin to list all of the things we saw, did, tasted and learned while on this trip.
 It was the most eye-opening, life changing experience we’ve both had.
 There are a few moments (both good and bad) from each country that really stand out in our minds to this day:

-Thailand: Nick getting his scuba diving certification, getting tattoos in Koh Tao, riding an elephant, sleeping in our first beach hut (!!), eating street food, watching a muay thai boxing match, renting a motorbike, visiting the floating market and the crazy Chatuchak weekend market, finding deserted waterfalls, partying on Koh San Road (one of the best things to do in Bangkok!), eating scorpions and maggots, and seeing some amazing beaches.
+Thailand: Nick getting his scuba diving certification, getting tattoos in Koh Tao, seeing elephants, sleeping in our first beach hut (!!), eating street food, watching a muay thai boxing match, renting a motorbike, visiting the floating market and the crazy Chatuchak weekend market, finding deserted waterfalls, partying on Koh San Road (one of the best things to do in Bangkok!), eating scorpions and maggots, and seeing some amazing beaches.
 Thailand was the first country we went to on our trip, which is probably why it holds a special place in our hearts. (all photo captions are clockwise, starting at the top left).
 SEE ALSO: Things To Do in Chiang Mai and Things To Do in Pai.

 Cambodia: Searching for someone to take us to Koh Rong Island – a deserted island with nothing more than a village and the nicest beach in the world.
 Partying on Pub Street, having a very inappropriate massage, the crazy Russian Market, temples & palaces, visiting the stunning Angkor Wat Temples and learning about the brutal history of the Pol Pot Regime by visiting the Killing Fields and the Tuol Sleng Museum.